-Since 1991, there have been 432 Aboriginal deaths in custody, as reported by The Guardian Australia.
-Despite over 400 people losing their lives, no police officers have been convicted over these deaths.
+Since 1991, there have been 441 Aboriginal deaths in custody.
+Despite 441 individuals losing their lives, no police officers have been convicted over these deaths.

-The murder of George Floyd at the hands of police officers in Minnesota sparked outrage here in Australia.
+The murder of George Floyd at the hands of police officers in Minnesota in May this year sparked outrage across the world.
 This event reignited an important conversation across the globe but it’s time to look at our own actions in Australia, at how Indigenous people are treated by our law enforcement and how we can do better by the First Nations people.

 “Blackfellas are always speaking about police brutality — why aren’t people listening?
 We’ve long been theorising on it and protesting it,” Dr Chelsea Bond, a Munanjahli and South Sea Islander woman at the University of Queensland, told the ABC.

 “What is it about people’s failure to see and hear and how is this connected to the idea of terra nullius — that we’re not even here?
 There is a relationship.”